 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time.

 Provides full-text articles from numerous newspapers in North Carolina.
 Titles include Charlotte Observer, Asheville Citizen-Times, The News & Observer, Winston-Salem Journal, Greensboro News & Record.

 The North Carolina State Center for Health Statistics is responsible for data collection, health-related research, production of reports, and maintenance of a comprehensive collection of health statistics.
 The SCHS's goal is to improve the health of all North Carolinians and their communities.

-The North Carolina State Government Publications Collection contains both current and historical state publications produced by the agencies of NC State Government.
+Supports multiple Research Clusters.
+Provides access to both current and historical state publications produced by the agencies of NC State Government.
 Topics include: health care, agriculture, transportation, and education.

 Access is limited to ECU Division of Health Sciences on-campus use only.